tonbadal/optical_character_recognition/README.md

-# optical_character_recognition
+# Optical Character Recognition

-Optical Character Recognition (OCR) implemented with Convolutional Neural Network (CNN)
+Optical Character Recognition (OCR) implemented with Convolutional Neural Network (CNN) in TensorFlow.

+## Usage

+Download

+### Data set

+The Chars74K dataset has been used to train this model.
+To train your model, it can be downloaded from http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/.

+For this implementation the computer fonts version has been used, but it may work with the other versions too, you just need to change the "data_providers.py" path.